Thanksgiving Cactus: Grow And Care Guide

 Should you deadhead Thanksgiving cactus?

-Yes, as blooms become faded and wilt, you can gently deadhead your cactus plant.
+Yes, as blooms become faded and wilt, you can carefully deadhead your cactus plant.
 Gently remove spent blooms from the end of the plant leaf.

 Pruning

-Pruning Thanksgiving cactus can be done after the plant blooms and will encourage branching and new growth, resulting in a larger and bushier plant.
+Pruning Thanksgiving cactus can be done in late winter after the plant blooms and will encourage branching and new growth, resulting in a larger and bushier plant.

 To prune, gently twist of the leaf section where you would like to see new growth.